philipalexanderb/KillTheCovid/README.md

 		"query Y" will yield: "Here are the neighbours for Y: [2, W] [3, V] [4, X] [5, Z]"

 2. Inserting a hexagon into the array of hexagons:
-	"insert X Y B" where X is the new hexagon to be inserted Y is the neighbouring hexagon to which the new hexagon is attached to B is the border on hexagon Y
+	"insert X Y B" where X is the new hexagon to be inserted, Y is the neighbouring hexagon to which the new hexagon is attached to, B is the border on hexagon Y

 	Example usage: